About Galvanized Steel and its benefits

 Difference between Galvanizing and Powder Coating

-A primary difference between galvanized and powder coating is the way they protect the surface of the workpiece.
+A primary difference between galvanized and powder coating is the way they protect the surface of the work-piece.
 Galvanization provides sacrificial protection, meaning the coating will absorb corrosive materials before they can reach the metal object.
 Powder coating works by forming a protective barrier that prevents destructive materials from penetrating and reaching the surface.
 However, powder coating is porous and can easily damage under force or hard scratches.
-Once penetrated the corrosion resistance is compromised and moisture and humidity can reach the underlying layer of metal easily.
+Once penetrated, the corrosion resistance is compromised and moisture and humidity can reach the underlying layer of metal easily.
 It is this very reason why users often find their metal racks corroding and rusting beneath the layer of powder-coat, that is supposed to protect it.

 Benefits of Galvanized Steel